Facilities > VLA > Documentation > Manuals > Guide to Proposing for the VLA

 Data Volume

-Using the total estimated observing time (on source + overhead) and the data rate which is given in the default resources in the PST or in GOST, the total data volume of the proposed observations can be computed.
+Using the total estimated observing time (on source + overhead) and the data rate which is given by the PST, the total data volume of the proposed observations can be computed.
 The VLA OSS provides more details on the data rates and limits.

 An important part of the proposal is the Technical Justification, which is a separate element of each proposal.
 The proposers are asked to supply information on a number of standard, potentially important, issues covering a wide range of technical and logistical aspects.
 This reduces the likelihood that information on specific considerations to judge the feasibility of the proposed observations is lacking.
 The Technical Justification section presents guiding questions and accompanying web links point to more information on the individual topics (in the actual PST section, not in the image below).
 Note that for every (relevant use of each) setup a PDF file of the Exposure Calculator needs to be uploaded.